josbouten/bioplot/doc/tools.rst

 -------------------
 Convert a sretools type input data file to a data file for bioplot.

-Sre tools consist of utilities witten in R which accepts several columns of data.
+Sretools consist of utilities witten in R which accept several columns of data.
 This script is an example which you can use to use that same data as input for bioplot.

 Example of input: ::